-A CN produced in step k is called "supported" in a step >k if its Clause-Set gets clauses appended to its head which don't belong to any block which was instantiated in steps $\leq =k$ by one or more of its parents.
+A CN produced in step k is called "supported" in a step >k if its Clause-Set gets clauses appended to its head which don't belong to any block which was instantiated in steps <=k by one or more of its parents.
 A parent-set of such a CN is called "supporting".
-In Fig. 3 an example for the supported CN $\{b,c\}$ which is supported by clause $\{d,e\}$ not belonging to block B_a :
+In Fig. 3 an example is shown for the CN $\{b,c\}$ which is supported by clause $\{d,e\}$ not belonging to block Ba:

 If a head-clause of a CN is also a clause of one of its parent-sets, then this parent-set is called "direct parent" of the CN.
-The CN itself is called "direct child" (Fig.4):
+The CN itself is called "direct child" (Fig.4-a):

-Definition 6: A dependency graph

-(DG) of a Set of 3-SAT-CNF-clauses S is a directed, acyclic graph <V,E> where V is the Set of all NLs, E the Set of ordered pairs $\langle v_1, v_2 \rangle$, $v_1, v_2 \in V$ representing instantiations of NLs produced during GSPRA(S).
-DGs can be deduced from SRTs in a canonical, straightforward way51 and used as practical alternatives for truth tables (c.f.
+Definition 6: A dependency graph (DG) of a Set of 3-SAT-CNF-clauses S is a directed, acyclic graph $\langle V, E \rangle$ where V is the Set of all NLs, E the Set of ordered pairs $\langle v_1, v_2 \rangle$ , $v_1, v_2 \in V$ representing instantiations of NLs produced during GSPRA(S).
+DGs can be deduced from SRTs in a canonical, straightforward way and used as practical alternatives for truth tables (c.f.
 Property 1).
-They are equivalent to Free Binary Decision Diagrams (FBDDs)52 as shown in Property 7.
+They are equivalent to Free Binary Decision Diagrams (FBDDs) as shown in Property 7.
 The following two properties define a DG:

 - 1. Each NL can appear only once in a branch. - 2.
-Branches can have different literal/variable orderings $\prod{\mathcal{D}}$ depending on the sub-problem p they belong to53.
+Branches can have different literal/variable orderings $\prod_p$ depending on the sub-problem p they belong to.